-Certain input ports to the Integrated Block for PCIe core are multiplexed so that they are disabled during the second stage configuration process.
-These MUXes are located in the top-level core file, $pcie_7x_v1_8.v$ , and are controlled by the $icap_rdy$ signal.
+Certain input ports to the core are multiplexed so that they are disabled during the second stage configuration process.
+These MUXes are located in the top-level core file, $pcie_7x_v2_0.v$, and are controlled by the $icap_rdy$ signal.

 Note: The name of the top-level file changes based on the name used during core customization.